-5 (b) Notwithstanding the provisions of section eight, article 6 two of this chapter, the Secretary of the Department of Health and 7 Human Services may make manuals available to the public in an 8 electronic format.
-Upon the effective date of the manual or any 9 amendment thereto, the secretary shall provide an electronic copy 10 of policy manual to the Secretary of State at no cost.
-Each 11 manual will be considered addendums to the Code of State Rules, and 12 electronically published as part of the State Register.
-This 13 manual shall be noticed in the State Register pursuant to article 14 two of this chapter and subject to thirty day public notice and comment period pursuant to section five of this article.
+Manuals are considered agency-promulgated rules as defined pursuant to this article. - (b) Notwithstanding section eight, article two of this chapter, the Secretary of the Department of Health and Human Services may make manuals available to the public in an electronic format.
+Upon the effective date of the manual or any amendment thereto, the secretary shall provide an electronic copy of policy manual to the Secretary of State at no cost.
+Each manual will be considered addendums to the code of state rules, and electronically published as part of the State Register.
+This manual shall be noticed in the State Register pursuant to article two of this chapter and subject to thirty day public notice and comment period pursuant to section five of this article. - (c) The following Department of Health and Human Services manuals are agency-promulgated rules, and subject to this section: